lukehsiao/BYU_Bomberman/README.md

         the fourth to "com" and the last one off.
 In the next screen, make sure the first bomber is Keyboard 5, the second bomber is Keyboard 2, and the third bomber is Keyboard 3.
-The next screens allow you to adjust how many battles in a match, how long of normal gametime there is, and how much of "hurry" gametime there is.
+The next screens allow you to adjust how many battles in a match, how long of normal game time there is, and how much of "hurry" gametime there is.
         We recommend (for demo purposes) Battle = 1, Start = 2:00, and Hurry = 0:35.
         In the following screen, you can select whichever level you'd like.
 We'd recommend L3.txt.
 We've already configured this once, so unless you change it, you'll just be able to use the settings as is.

-        To shutdown the Raspberry Pi, exit from the Bomberman game to the Rasbian desktop.
+        To shutdown the Raspberry Pi, exit from the Bomberman game to the Raspbian desktop.
         Then, press Ctrl+Alt+D and use the arrow keys to navigate to LXTerminal and launch it.
         Run "sudo shutdown -h now".
 Wait for the blinking cursor on the top left of the screen to disappear before unplugging the cart.